I played a tiny part during a key moment that arbitrarily and slightly

 They are completely indoctrinated and blinded by capitalist and technocratic ideology, and they're increasingly well-rewarded for

-the initiatives they take in this framework.
+the initiatives they take within this framework.
 They don't see it this way, of course, but operationally, they are sociopaths.

 But a little about me: I was hired to work at Intel headquarters in 1983.
 How to describe this place?
 A high-tech, anti-union pillar of